cod-tools/Call-of-Dragons-Wiki-Bot/README.md

 ## Requirements

 To get started with our bot, you'll need to have Node.js 14 or above installed on your machine.
-Don't worry if you're not familiar with Node.js – we've designed our installation process to be as simple as possible.

 ## What's Included